Fencing Laws and Your Neighbors: FAQs

 The neighbor may be unaware of the ordinance, so it is important to tell the neighbor of the violation.
 If the neighbor refuses to make changes, notify the city of the violation.
 The city will send a written notification to the neighbor and request conformance.
 If the neighbor refuses to conform, the city can issue a fine and sue for compliance.

 You may choose to sue the neighbor in small claims court for the loss of enjoyment of your property, but this will not result in the removal of the fence.
 If you would like the fence removed, a trial court judge can issue an injunction against the neighbor.

 My neighbor constructed a fence on the property line dividing the land.
 Do I have to pay for the fence?

 The neighbor that built the fence owns it and is solely responsible for its maintenance unless the other neighbor decides to use it.
 Every state defines "use" differently (see above), but most laws are satisfied when a property owner encloses their property by using an existing fence.
-Once the neighbor uses the fence, co-ownership of the boundary fence exists.
 In many states, fencing laws require the neighbor to pay the other owner one-half of the fence's value.

 Robert Frost famously said that good fences make good neighbors.
 Although fence issues may feel petty they impact property rights, which are incredibly important.
 Contact a local attorney for a free initial claim review to learn how they can help resolve your boundary issues with neighbors.